- Property code

 double bed, connecting door back to dining area, stairs from ground floor to first floor:

-king size bed, private balcony, panoramic views, en suite bath with large glass screen, thermostatic shower, WC, basin.
+king size double bed, private balcony, panoramic views, en suite bath with shower over, WC, basin.

 paved lower terrace, large wooden deck, garden furniture, brick built BBQ, rear terraced garden.

 oil fired central heating, parking for up to three cars, small children must be supervised at all times when playing outside, steep steps down to property may make it unsuitable for those with limited mobility, WiFi, short breaks available.

 GREAT STAY IN PERFECT COTTAGE IN FABULOUS LOCATION

 Mrs Tuohy October 2018

 Mrs Eley July 2018